 This course provides a capstone experience for the associate of applied science degree in Electro-Mechanical Technology by requiring that students-with a teammate(s)-apply skills and knowledge from each of the program areas to an independent mechatronics project.
 Students develop and implement a project plan and budget approved by the instructor that demonstrates the ability to integrate the skills and knowledge obtained over the previous three semesters of study.
 Students work with actual industrial equipment and machinery in a realistic application.
 This course broadens students' knowledge with respect to technology suppliers, equipment, and applications.
-It is strongly suggested that students begin planning for this course during the semester prior to the semester in which the course is completed.
+Students should begin planning for this course during the semester prior to the semester in which the course is completed.